gbif/hp-bison/_posts/2022-02-02-griis-hawaii-checklist.md

 ---

 The U.S. Geological Survey recently published the Hawaii portion of the checklist dataset, the United States Register of Introduced and Invasive Species (US-RIIS).
-The Global Register of Introduced and Invasive Species – Hawaii, United Statesincludes 6,069 names, of which 51% are insects (Class Insecta) and 29% are dicotyledonous plants (Class Magnoliopsida).
+The Global Register of Introduced and Invasive Species – Hawaii, United States, includes 6,069 names, of which 51% are insects (Class Insecta) and 29% are dicotyledonous plants (Class Magnoliopsida).
 The image above, of the invasive Southern house mosquito, *Culex quinquefasciatus*, has widely transmitted avipox virus in Hawaii, endangering native bird species.

-Two more checklists that are included in the United States Register of Introduced and Invasive Species are: the recently published Global Register of Introduced and Invasive Species - Alaska, United States and V2.0 of the Global Register of Introduced and Invasive Species - United States of America (Contiguous), which is also expected to be published shortly.
+Two more checklists that are included in the United States Register of Introduced and Invasive Species are: the recently published Global Register of Introduced and Invasive Species - Alaska, United States, and V2.0 of the Global Register of Introduced and Invasive Species - United States of America (Contiguous), which is also expected to be published shortly.

 [US-RIIS](https://doi.org/10.5066/P95XL09Q){: .button }
 [GRIIS-AK](https://www.gbif.org/dataset/5da91f1c-9a80-40c3-9472-d8bef3b5a8d6){: .button }